Law Firms’ Experiences of Remote Court Hearings and Dealing with Clients During Covid-19

 Julie: As a result of the Covid-19 pandemic, we have much fewer in-person meetings, and much more virtual ones on Microsoft Teams and Zoom.

 The Courts Service in Ireland trust Fitting Image’s expertise to provide reliable AV solutions for the sensitive nature of their work.
-If you or your law firm would like help with your AV setup, don’t hesitate to contact us at 01 460 2112 for assistance.
+If you or your law firm would like advice or help with your AV setup, contact us at 01 460 2112 for assistance.